-During pregnancy, the two most common problems I treat are low or mid-back pain and Symphysis Pubis Dysfunction or SPD.
-Others include heartburn and carpal tunnel syndrome.
+During pregnancy, the most common problems are low or mid-back pain, Symphysis Pubis Dysfunction or SPD, heartburn and carpal tunnel syndrome.

 Back Pain: The National Council for Osteopathic Research has reported evidence that pregnant patients who receive osteopathic care experienced a better outcome in labour and delivery than those who didn’t.
 Another study has shown that osteopathic mobilisation may help to stop the deterioration of back function in the third trimester.
 In the first trimester I do not use any thrust techniques, nor in the third, despite the fact that there is no evidence that these are unsafe.
 During the second these can be used to relieve back pain and I use a combination of techniques, including deep soft-tissue massage, stretching, mobilisation and trigger point therapy, give advice on exercises to assist maintaining a healthy posture relaxation and self-stretching at home or work.